urbanware-org/salomon-bsd/README.md

 ### Shebang

-The *Bash* shebang inside the scripts is the default one from *OpenBSD*.
+The *Bash* shebang inside the scripts is the default one from *OpenBSD* and *FreeBSD*.

-In case the scripts will not run and return a "bad interpreter" error, simply run the included shebang adjustment script (without any arguments).
+In case the scripts will not run and return a "bad interpreter" error (e. g. on *NetBSD*), simply run the included shebang adjustment script (without any arguments).
 This will automatically determine the path to the `bash` binary and adjust the shebang inside all other *SaLoMon* script files.

-Due to the fact, that the script itself does not have a shebang it has to be explicitly executed using *Bash* as follows:
+Due to the fact, that the script itself does not have a shebang it has to be explicitly executed using the *Bash* shell as follows:

 ```bash
 bash shebang.sh